alvarosaurus/UML-ODM-to-OWL-XML/README.md

 * empty.zargo
 * classes and properties.zargo

-To run the tests, I recommend you install "green" (pip install green) and "coverage" (pip install coverage) To run the test sand get code coverage run:
+To run the tests, I recommend you install "green" (pip install green) and "coverage" (pip install coverage).
+To run the tests and get code coverage run:

 ```
 cd test